helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>It is better to fail in a cause that will ultimately succeed than to succeed in a cause that will ultimately fail.</h3 quote>
+<h3 quote align='center'>The future belongs to those who believe in the beauty of their dreams.</h3 quote>

 ---